Fence (woodworking)

-A fence is a part of many woodworking tools, they are typically used to guide or secure a workpiece while it is being sawn, planed, routed or marked.
+A fence is a part of many woodworking tools; it is typically used to guide or secure a workpiece while it is being sawn, planed, routed or marked.
 Fences play an important role for both accuracy and safety.
 Fences are usually straight and vertical, and made from metal, wood or plastic.

 Most fences either remain static with the workpiece guided along it, or are moved relative to the blade.

 Auxiliary and a sacrificial fences

 An auxiliary or sacrificial fence is a fence made of a material not liable to damage the blade – such as wood or plastic – and is usually attached to an existing fence.
 Such a fence may be used for situations where it is desirable or necessary for the fence to be in contact with, or particularly close to, the blade.
 They may also be used for attaching accessories to the fence, such as stop blocks and featherboards.
 Zero-clearance sacrificial fences can also be used to make cleaner cuts.
 Such fences may be considered sacrificial as they will be cut into or damaged during use.